Herstory

 Communications Coordinator Alice Liao, daughter Stella, and therapist-supervisor Maissa Osman, 2018

-The Women’s Center grew from Soundings: A Center for Women — an organization established in 1977.
-Soundings focused on counseling, divorce support, and job coaching for women in the long term.
+The Women’s Center grew from Soundings: A Center for Women — an organization established by Gerry Brown in 1977.
+Soundings focused on counseling, divorce support, and job coaching for women.

 Services helped women rebuild their lives — often without a safety net of family, friends, or faith community.